iterative/dvc.org/content/docs/command-reference/exp/init.md

   depends on can be found (if any).
 Overrides other configuration and default value (`data/`).

-- `--model` - set the path to the file or directory where the model(s) produced by your experiment can be found (if any).
+- `--models` - set the path to the file or directory where the model(s) produced by your experiment can be found (if any).
 Overrides other configuration and default value (`models/`).